Videl/simdr/README.md

 Please go check the [wiki](https://github.com/Videl/simdr/wiki), hopefully everything is written there.
 If you have trouble to use the software, don't hesitate to contact us.

+Also, use the master branch because there is a bug on development: a massive race condition was solved, but Railways actors don't work anymore.
+So in master, you might stumble upon the race condition but at least it works.
+Here's the issue:

+In discrete mode, when sending a lot of product, they go so fast that they disregard the the Capacity field and bypass the check.
+So the actor might accept more products than the capacity field says it can..
+This issue (issue #9) should not occur in real time though.

 License
 -------